 Projects & Planning: Arlington County's list of current infrastructure projects and planning for the future.

 Projects & Planning: North Side Salt Tank Arlington County's more detailed assessment of their accelerated schedule to replace the current salt dome.

-The salt facility, located at N. 25th St. and Old Dominion Drive, has been in need for renovation/replacement for many years.
+The salt facility, located at N. 25th St. and Old Dominion Dr, has been in need for renovation/replacement for many years.

 This facility serves as the primary source of salt for street and road treatment during winter in North Arlington.
 Arlington County would like to replace and enlarge the salt dome according to its latest Capital Improvement Plan (CIP).

-Many communities have switched to the use of beet juice(environmentally friendlier) or a combination of salt and beet juice.
+Communities have switched to the use of beet juice(environmentally friendlier) or a combination of salt and beet juice.
 Although Arlington County uses beet juice to some degree it has not actively explored a switch to beet juice.
-ODCA strongly recommends that the county look at this.
+ODCA strongly recommends that the county look at this solution rather than continuing to use the environmentally unfriendly salt.
 A switch to beet juice could significantly change the approach to the renovation/rebuild of the current salt dome.

-The physical configuration could mean that an expanded salt dome is not needed.
-ODCA will continue to press the county on this issue.
+The physical configuration could mean that an expanded salt dome is not needed - and a much needed park could be built on this property.
+ODCA continues to press the county on this issue.